 Purchased transportation and equipment rent.
-Purchased transportation and equipment rental costs for 2022 increased \$22.6 million, or 2.7%, to \$847.4 million from \$824.8 million last year.
 Purchased transportation and equipment rent generally increases or decreases in proportion to the revenues generated through owner-operators and other third party providers.
-The increases or decreases are generally correlated with changes in demand for transportation-related services, which includes truckload, brokerage, intermodal and to a lesser extent, dedicated services, which uses a higher mix of company-drivers compared to owner-operators.
-The absolute increase in purchased transportation and equipment rental costs was primarily the result of an overall increase in transportation-related services.
-In 2022, transportation-related service revenues increased 14.2% compared to 2021.
-As a percentage of operating revenues, purchased transportation and equipment rent expense decreased to 42.0% compared to 47.1% during the same period last year due to a decrease in the mix of brokerage services revenue, where the cost of transportation is typically higher than our other transportation businesses.
-As a percentage of total revenues, brokerage services revenue decreased to 18.3% for 2022 compared to 22.9% in the same period last year.
+These fluctuations are generally correlated with changes in demand for transactional transportation-related services.
+The absolute increase in purchased transportation and equipment rental costs was primarily the result of an overall increase in transactional transportation-related services.
+In 2022, transactional transportation-related service revenues increased 14.2% compared to 2021.

 Direct personnel and related benefits.
-Direct personnel and related benefits for 2022 increased \$66.0 million, or 14.5%, to \$522.7 million compared to \$456.6 million during the same period last year.
-Trends in these expenses are generally correlated with changes in operating facilities and headcount requirements and, therefore, increase and decrease with the level of demand for our staffing needs in our contract logistics segment, which includes value-added services and dedicated transportation.
+Trends in direct personnel and benefit costs are generally correlated with changes in operating facilities and headcount requirements and, therefore, fluctuate correspondingly with the level of demand for our staffing needs in our contract logistics segment, which includes value-added services and dedicated transportation, as well as the use of employee drivers in certain of our intermodal operations.
 The increase was due to the launch of new business wins and robust volumes experienced at our contract logistics operations during 2022.
-As a percentage of operating revenues, personnel and related benefits decreased to 25.9%, compared to 26.1% for 2021.
-The percentage is derived on an aggregate basis from both existing and new programs, and from customer operations at various stages in their lifecycles.
-Individual operations may be impacted by additional production shifts or by overtime at selected operations.
-While generalizations about the impact of personnel and related benefits costs as a percentage of total revenue are difficult, we manage compensation and staffing levels, including the use of contract labor, to maintain target economics based on near-term projections of demand for our services.
+While generalizations about the impact of personnel and related benefits costs are difficult, we manage compensation and staffing levels, including the use of contract labor, to maintain target economics based on near-term projections of demand for our services.

 Operating supplies and expenses.
-Operating supplies and expenses increased by \$28.0 million, or 18.8%, to \$177.4 million for 2022 compared to \$149.4 million for 2021.
-These expenses include items such as fuel, maintenance, cost of materials, communications, utilities and other operating expenses, and generally relate to fluctuations in customer demand.
-The main elements driving the change were increases of \$25.4 million in fuel expense on company tractors, \$6.8 million in vehicle and other maintenance, and \$3.5 million in bad debt expense.
-These increases were partially offset by decreases of \$4.8 million in professional fees including legal charges and \$1.9 million in travel and entertainment expense.
+Operating supplies and expenses include items such as fuel, maintenance, cost of materials, communications, utilities and other operating expenses, and generally relate to fluctuations in customer demand.
+The main elements driving the change were increases in fuel expense on company tractors, vehicle and other maintenance, and bad debt expense.
+These were partially offset by decreases in other operating expenses including professional fees and travel and entertainment expense.
+Other operating expenses included \$5.8 million of previously disclosed legal matters in 2021.